-The Permittee shall notify the Department in writing at least 30 days in advance of the actual date and time of each performance test so that the Department may have a representative attend.
-If there is a delay in conducting the scheduled performance test and the 30-day notification has already been submitted to the Department, the Permittee shall notify the Department in writing at least two weeks in advance of the rescheduled performance test.
+The Permittee shall notify the Department in writing at least two weeks in advance of the actual date and time of each performance test so that the Department may have a representative attend.
+If there is a delay in conducting the scheduled performance test and the notification has already been submitted to the Department, the Permittee shall notify the Department in writing at least two weeks in advance of the rescheduled performance test.